Template-Guided Reconstruction of Pulmonary Segments with Neural Implicit Functions: Problem Formulation

 \subsubsection{Data Acquisition and Annotation}

 \emph{Lung3D} is a multi-centered shape dataset.
-The original CT scans were collected from multiple public medical centers in China, including Shanghai Chest Hospital, Huadong Hospital Affiliated with Fudan University, Shanghai Pulmonary Hospital Affiliated with Tongji University, Nanfang Hospital Ganzhou, and Sun Yat-sen University Cancer Center.
-The original CT scans will not be made publicly available to comply with data protection laws and safeguard patient privacy.
-Instead, we publish the annotated shapes of pulmonary segments along with labeling of pulmonary bronchi, arteries, and veins.
-We believe the new shape dataset will contribute to advancing shape modeling of pulmonary segments in the 3D geometric deep learning community.
+The original CT scans were collected from multiple public medical centers in China, including Shanghai Chest Hospital, Huadong Hospital Affiliated with Fudan University, Shanghai Pulmonary Hospital Affiliated with Tongji University, Nanfang Hospital Ganzhou, and Sun Yat-sen University Cancer Center. \revisedtwo{For each case, radiologists make manual annotations based on the CT scan.
+Hence, \emph{Lung3D} contains the annotated shapes of pulmonary segments (18 classes), pulmonary bronchi, arteries, and veins (binary).}

-The CT scans are stored in NIFTI (.nii) format and have volume sizes of $N\times512\times512$, where $512\times512$ represents the size of the CT slices, and $N$ denotes the number of CT slices, which ranges from 181 to 798.
-All cases in the \emph{Lung3D} dataset have been manually annotated with corresponding pulmonary segments, bronchi, arteries, veins, and intersegmental veins.
+The CT scans are stored in NIFTI (.nii) format and have volume sizes of $N\times512\times512$, where $512\times512$ represents the resolution of the CT slices, and $N$ denotes the number of CT slices, which ranges from 181 to 798.